 Arts Competition

-Our annual arts competition recognizes student-created works of art on course-related theme.
+Our annual arts competition recognizes student-created works of art on a course-related theme.

 UROP Research Paper Awards